3CORESec/AWS-AutoMirror/README.md

 - mirrorTarget
 - mirrorFilter

 Through the usage of these tags you can have a more advanced control of AutoMirror.
+[Example Image](./Imgs/advanced-tags.png).

 **Example tags on EC2 creation:**